Luki120/HexToUIColor/README.md

 # HexToUIColor

 * This is a clone of the original [UIColor.io](https://uicolor.io/) website, made with vanilla JS.
-It lets you convert hex colors to Color for SwiftUI & UIColor for UIKit.
+It lets you convert hex colors to Color for SwiftUI & UIColor for UIKit & the other way round.

 ## Socials